 My professional career began at the Schuyler, Nebraska, newspaper, and I couldn’t have had a better place to start, as it afforded me the opportunity to share stories about agriculture producers, small businesses, school activities, and small-town life.

-I currently live in Blair, and when I’m not working, I enjoy spending time with family, cheering on the Nebraska Cornhuskers, taking photos, and scrapbooking.
+When I’m not working, I enjoy spending time with family, cheering on the Nebraska Cornhuskers, taking photos, and scrapbooking.